 Objective: To develop tools to define and verify high-performance indoor air quality in low-energy buildings and data needed to improve the effectiveness of high-performance building standards and programs.

-What is the research plan?
 The planned products of this project are tools, data, standards, and guidance on verifying the achievement of high performance IAQ and ventilation.
 During a previous project, we analyzed the treatment of IAQ in high-performance building case studies, standards, and guidance documents and developed details on how to document the implementation of high performance IAQ.
 Additionally, a literature review was performed on field studies of ventilation and IAQ performance verification in high performance buildings.
 A workshop on whole-building performance metrics was held during the 2016 ASHRAE IAQ Conference aimed at identifying areas of focus for future development of non-energy related building performance metrics, e.g., IAQ-related metrics.
 This conference/workshop revealed the need to “translate science into practice” by identifying, developing, and demonstrating reliable and effective IAQ metrics as ultimately related to occupant health and productivity.
-NIST building energy, airflow and IAQ analysis tools will be utilized to evaluate the applicability of such metrics and to identify modeling requirements and improved simulation tools necessary to enable users to readily perform building IAQ modeling studies with the long-term goal of developing a framework for evaluating whole-building performance, e.g., occupant health and productivity, IEQ, energy and water use, and life-cycle economic analysis.
+NIST building energy, airflow and IAQ analysis tools will be utilized to evaluate the applicability of such metrics and to identify modeling requirements, improved simulation tools, and building models necessary to enable users to readily perform building IAQ modeling studies that address occupant health and productivity, IEQ and energy use.

-In the previous project, a method was developed to provide improved infiltration modeling in an easy to use format.
-This method, using correlations based on multizone analysis, has been expanded upon to include a larger set of non-low-rise residential building models and climate zones for incorporation into EnergyPlus models via OpenStudio measures.
-Additionally, CONTAM simulations were performed for three of the DOE commercial prototype buildings at four airtightness levels in 55 climates in collaboration with Oak Ridge National Laboratory, the Air Barrier Association of America, and the US-China Clean Energy Research Center for Building Energy Efficiency Consortium.
-These simulations were used to develop the initial version of the Oak Ridge National Laboratory Infiltration Calculator, which is an online tool that provides estimates of the potential energy and cost savings due to improvements in building envelope airtightness.
-NIST has proposed that this tool be improved by expanding it to include more buildings and climate zones.
+A major component of this project improving the ability to measure and model the impact of infiltration on building energy usage and to provide resources related to these abilities.
+Previously, under this project, a method was developed to provide improved infiltration modeling in an easy to use format.
+This method implements correlations based on multizone analysis of both residential and non-residential building models (including DOE reference buildings) in multiple climate zones.
+This work included collaboration with Oak Ridge National Laboratory, the Air Barrier Association of America, and the US-China Clean Energy Research Center for Building Energy Efficiency Consortium to develop an initial version of the Oak Ridge National Laboratory Infiltration Calculator (ORNL 2019).
+The infiltration calculator is an online tool that provides estimates of the potential energy and cost savings due to improvements in building envelope airtightness and also provides estimates of the amount of moisture transport through the building envelope attributable to air leakage.